-Designing a good website design is more than just cosmetic.
+Designing a good website is more than just cosmetic.
 It’s about the user experience, it's about conversion rate optimization, and it's about making your business stand out from all of the others.

 This post will cover seven critical principles that every great website should have to succeed.